sharvaridesh/event-women-in-ai-hackathon/README.md

 ### Overview
 At 9.30-10am, we will reveal the team assignment.
 Teams comprise 3-5 hackers of varying experience and backgrounds.
 Of course, you may negotiate a team change with your fellow hackers if you wish although encourage you to pair with people you have not previously met.

-After settling on your teams, please decide on a team lead and complete the team registration Google form.
+After settling on your teams, please decide on a team lead and complete the [team registration Google form](...).
 You will have from 10am - 5.30pm to develop a submission with your team.
-Before 5.30pm perform your final submission to your cloned repo.
+Before 5.30pm push your final submission to your cloned repo.
 > [!IMPORTANT]
 > At this time, no further code changes will be considered by the judges.

-An additional time from 5.30-6.00pm is provided to work on your presentation (see submission instructions below).
+Additional time from 5.30-6.00pm is provided to work on your presentation (see submission instructions below).
+Finally, each team will make a short presentation before the judges make a decision and announce the results!

 ### Prompt